 The color picker is a pop-up that lets you define a color value.
 Holding Ctrl while dragging snaps the hue to make it quick to select primary colors.

 Lets you pick the first and second color component.
-The shape can be selected by the Types.
+The shape can be changed; see Types.

 The slider with a gradient in the background lets you define the third color component.
 It can also be controlled with the Wheel.